pygbe/pygbe/docs/contributing.rst

     py.test

-You can choose wheter to run tests on CPU or GPU by using the flag --arch=cpu of --arch=gpu respectively.
+You can choose wheter to run tests on CPU or GPU by using the flag --arc=cpu of --arc=gpu respectively.
 PyGBe will use GPU by default.

 Convergence tests
 ^^^^^^^^^^^^^^^^^